latteslurp/fa21-cse110-lab3/standup.md

 # Stand-up notes
-1. Go to Canvas
-	- has opened Canvas
+1. Created HTMl file for meeting notes
+2. Add style to the meeting notes
+	- Add CSS
-2. Work on Lab 3
+3. Look on Lab 3 guidelines for styling with CSS
-	- working on it
-	- css
-3. Submit it before its due